epicchainlabs/epicchain-unity-sdk/PRODUCTION_VALIDATION.md

 ## 📊 Executive Summary

-The **EpicChain Unity SDK** has successfully completed comprehensive conversion from the Swift NeoSwift SDK to a Unity-optimized C# implementation.
+The **EpicChain Unity SDK** has successfully completed comprehensive conversion from the Swift EpicChainSwift SDK to a Unity-optimized C# implementation.
 This report validates production readiness across all critical dimensions.

 ### ✅ **Overall Metrics**
 - **Feature Parity**: 100% of critical Swift functionality converted